 What is the origin of Manilva?

-According to the data collected from Wikipedia, the history of Manilva dates back to the Iron Age (12th century BC) thanks to the pottery found in the land of the town and, in addition, can be found in the Manilva Museum.
+The history of Manilva dates back to the Iron Age (12th century BC) thanks to the pottery found in the land of the town and, in addition, can be found in the Manilva Museum.
 We are going to start telling the story a little more advanced and summarized.

 Centuries before, with the Roman presence already established in these lands discovered by the archaeological complex in the Castillo de la Duquesa, it is known that there were continuous revolts by vandals and pirates in the 5th century (around 1483) that led to the abandonment of the main settlements.
 Coastal areas due to the insecurity caused.

 While these events were occurring and the Caliphate era was at its peak (Andalusian Muslim state), the war led to a dispersion of the population towards rural areas, where the County of Casares was located; integrated by the current localities such as Manilva, Jubrique and Genalguacil.